 How to Install WordPress using FTP

-Manually installing WordPress using FTP is also known as the famous 5 minute install.
-To install WordPress using FTP, you need to have a FTP software (Read our tutorial on how to use FTP).
+Manually installing WordPress is also known as the famous 5 minute install.
+However, manual installation has a few added steps, and you will need an FTP client for that.
+Take a look at our beginner’s guide on how to use FTP to upload WordPress files.

 First thing you need to do is download the latest version of WordPress.
 Unzip the file, and use the FTP software to upload the files into your web host directory of your choice.

-If you want to install WordPress in the main domain, then you want to install it in your /public_html/ directory.
-If you want it in a subfolder, then upload it in a folder /public_html/foldername/
+On the other hand, If you want to install WordPress in a subfolder (like example.com/blog), then upload it in a folder /public_html/blog/.

 Once you are done uploading WordPress, go to your hosting control panel to create a database.
 We are using cPanel web hosting, so our screenshots will be of cPanel.
 In your cPanel, find the icon like this: